apache/apisix-website/website/blog/2022/03/04/apisix-clickhouse-makes-logging-easier.md

 ## Summary

-The above is the whole process of developing clickhouse-logger for Apache APISIX, and how to implement it with Grafana to achieve the same observability with simpler architechure and worlflows.
-I hope more people in the community will be willing to step out of their comfort zones.
-Switching from followers to contributors is much easier than you think.
+The above is the whole process of developing `clickhouse-logger` for Apache APISIX, and how to implement it with Grafana to achieve the same observability with simpler architechure and worlflows.
+I hope more people in the community will be willing to step out of their comfort zones, switching from followers to contributors is much easier than you think.